stand-art/jaxn/Specification.md

 #### Semantics

-Comments are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
+Comments change the representation of data but have no effect on which data is represented.

 #### Notes